(See also Overview of Sexually Transmitted Diseases.)

 T. vaginalis is a flagellated, sexually transmitted protozoan that more often infects women (about 20% of women of reproductive age) than men.
 Infection may be asymptomatic in either sex, but asymptomatic is the rule for men.
 In men, the organism may persist for long periods in the GU tract without causing symptoms and may be transmitted unwittingly to sex partners.
 Trichomoniasis may account for up to 5% of nongonococcal, nonchlamydial urethritis in men in some areas.

-In women, symptoms range from none to copious, yellow-green, frothy vaginal discharge with soreness of the vulva and perineum, dyspareunia, and dysuria.
+In women, symptoms range from none to copious, yellow-green, frothy vaginal discharge with a fishy odor, and soreness of the vulva and perineum, dyspareunia, and dysuria.
 Asymptomatic infection may become symptomatic at any time as the vulva and perineum become inflamed and edema develops in the labia.
 The vaginal walls and surface of the cervix may have punctate, red “strawberry” spots.
 Urethritis and possibly cystitis may also occur.

 Men are usually asymptomatic; however, sometimes urethritis results in a discharge that may be transient, frothy, or purulent or that causes dysuria and frequency, usually early in the morning.
 Often, urethritis is mild and causes only minimal urethral irritation and occasional moisture at the urethral meatus, under the foreskin, or both.
 Epididymitis and prostatitis are rare complications.